Logo

 Don't say: "LTV is the name of Elon Musk's first child."

+An Agreement in Principle is valid for between 30 and 90 days and qualifies you as a serious buyer, which comes in handy when you start viewing houses.
 An estate agent will often ask to see your Agreement in Principle or a Decision in Principle before letting you make an offer on a property.

 Do say: "I'll need a DIP to pass on to my estate agent before making an offer on my first property."

-Well the Annual Percentage Rate is actually pretty useful.
-It tells you what the total cost of a mortgage is.
-On top of the initial interest rate it includes your follow-on rate (we’ll come to that in moment) and fees charged by your lender when you take out the mortgage deal and pay it back.
+APR stands for Annual Percentage Rate.
+APR is tells you what the total cost of a mortgage is, not the interest rate you're charged each month.
+On top of the initial interest rate it includes your follow-on rate or SVR and the fees charged by your lender when you take out the mortgage deal and pay it back.

 Do say: "Can you show me where I can see the APR for this mortgage?"